randomPoison/randomPoison.github.io/_drafts/returning-self.md

 > [Run in the Playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=234824151a664395c788cac897c49a9e)

 Note that you must use this approach to use `chain_ref` in combination with `consume_move`.
-By binding the intial `Foo` to a variable, you avoid the issue of it being a temporary value and being dropped too early.
+By binding the initial `Foo` to a variable, you avoid the issue of it being a temporary value and being dropped too early.

 While this is functional, it's worth noting that it has a few drawbacks as compared to the `chain_move` version: